-A cap is the maximum amount the insurance company will pay.
-Some pet insurance for cats works by incident, some by year.
+A cap is a maximum amount the insurance company will pay.
+Some pet insurance for cats works by the incident, some by year.
 Consider your cat’s situation.
 Which works best?
 You can also find insurance companies with NO caps.
 After you mee the deductible, they’ll pay throughout the life of your cat!
 Of course, this may mean a higher premium, but if you know you have a breed with a risk for HCM or another long-term illness, isn’t that worth it?

 You’re looking for pet insurance for cats to prevent bankruptcy.
 That doesn’t mean you can’t look for some nifty extras with your policy.
 Plenty of companies offer bonuses unrelated to your cat’s health to entice you.
 These include:

 - Help with advertising if your cat goes missing